chitrank2050/Angular-Foundation/README.md

 # GithubClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.
+This is Just a quick seed for Angular v4 and already has foundation integrated.

+## Instructions
+After cloning the repo change you working directory

+REMOVING .git files as you have no intentions of updating the source.
+Discard the .git folder rm -rf .git  # OS/X (bash) rd .git /S/Q # windows

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+or

+Run 'npm start'

 ## Code scaffolding